-After the project is officially closed out by letter to the Grantee, the record will be transferred to the Internal Audit Division of THDA for long-term compliance monitoring.
-The Internal Audit Division will provide Grantees with information on HOME Long Term Compliance.
-Each Grantee will be monitored annually to determine each project's compliance with the HOME Rules and Regulations.
+After the project is officially closed out by letter to the Grantee, the record will be transferred to the THDA Division of Program Compliance (PC) which will provide Grantees with information on HOME Long Term Compliance, and will monitor each grantee annually to determine each project's compliance with the HOME Rules and

+Regulations.
 Each Grantee will also be monitored for adherence to its contract with THDA.